Pseudotools/pt-essential-workflows/AUTHORING_GUIDE.md

 * Update `schema_version` only when the schema itself changes.
 * Incrementing is **not required** for normal graph or default-value tweaks.

----

-By adopting these field names and capability blocks, workflows remain fully aligned with the new three-category snapshot schema (`global_guidance`, `regional_guidance`, `spatial_guidance`) and communicate precisely which kinds of prompts and guidance maps they support.